liza-kl/UvA-GoL/README.md

   but according to the assignment it's not)
 - Neighbors: Do we only consider the "normal" neighborhood
 - Exclude edge cases for Rules in Grammar or in validation?
+- Why is there the issue with the point / Populated Cells list, if you directly put it as a point?